Best Of17 min read

 • Genuinely replaces multiple tools for service businesses

-• Marketing automation is powerful and well-built
+• Marketing automation is powerful and well-designed

 Cons:

-• Expensive for what you get compared to piecing together alternatives
+• Expensive compared to piecing together alternatives

 • UI feels less modern than newer competitors